Creating and Running a Phalcon Project

 dev-master

-patched version): Official DevTools may not support PHP 8.x properly, so use the community-maintained patched version via Composer.
+, fixed version): As the official DevTools may not fully support PHP 8.x, use Composer to install the community-maintained fixed version.
 In your project root (/Applications/ServBay/www/servbay-phalcon-app

 1